adamamsmith/valr-matching-engine/README.md

 1. An `HttpServer` Verticle built using the `vert.x HttpServer`.
 2. An `OrderService` which validates requests to the `HttpServer` and sends them on to the `Orderbook` using a `vert.x EventBus`.
 3. An `OrderValidationService` which contains the validation logic for all requests.
-4. An abstract `BaseOrderBook` Verticle which is implemented by:
-   1. The `OrderBook` class which is my implementation of a high performance orderbook.
+4. An abstract `BaseOrderBook` Verticle which is implemented by the `OrderBook` class which is my implementation of a high performance orderbook.
-   2. The `SimpleOrderBook` class which is a naive implementation used for testing and to check correctness of the `OrderBook` implementation.

 ## Design